videothrone/crux-axul-vue/README.md

 - Home template pulls data from newest JSON entry / release
 - Releases and Releases detail templates pull data from JSON in general
-- Releases page can be filtered ascending / descending releases
+- Releases page can be filtered by ascending / descending releases
 - Mobile puts the nav into an classic overlay /w hamburger

 ## To-Do